Matstah/atcn_project/Project/README.md

 ### Port knocking
 The `firewall_controller` has set the **default values** for port knocking, that are also used for the test example.
 The defaults are: Knock sequence `100 101 102 103` with a timeout of `5` seconds between each knock.
 The secret port that opens is determined by the `sniff_controller` where it is hardcoded to `3142`.

 The knock sequence gives all different knocking states to the firewall, such that the whole knocking state machine operates in p4.
-The firewall notifies the controller when someone knocks correctly, who will then set an entry on the **Secret List** to grant entrance trough the secret port.
+The firewall notifies the controller when it has received a correct knocking sequence, who will then set an entry on the **Secret List** to grant entrance trough the secret port.

 **Test:** Open two port interfaces on the firewall, one on the internal side, one on the external.
 In example we send the knock sequence from he2 to hi2.
 ```